CleverCloud/clever-cloud-review-app/README.md

-# Review apps on Clever Cloud
+# Review Apps on Clever Cloud

 This GitHub Action does the following